Grace Slick: Chick-Fil-A Used Her Voice, Proceeds To Support LGBTQ Rights Group

 Slick’s initial reaction to Chick-fil-A’s request to use the 1987 Jefferson Starship song, “Nothing Gonna Stop Us Now” to peddle chicken sandwiches was an unequivocal, “F**k no!” –After giving it some thought, the 77-year-old psychedelic songstress opted to take the Chick-fil-A money and put it to good use defending LGBTQ rights the controversial chicken chain would just as soon take away, reported Live for Live Music.

 “I firmly believe that men should be able to marry men, and women women.
 I am passionately against anyone who would try to suppress this basic human right.
-So my first thought when “Check”-fil-A came to me was, ‘F**k no!’
+So my first thought when ‘Check’-fil-A came to me was, ‘F**k no!’
 But then I decided, ‘F**k yes.'”

-In case you missed Grace Slick’s Chick-fil-A Grammy ad, here it is:
+In case you missed Grace Slick’s Chick-fil-A Grammy ad, here it is.

-Noting that people might think she wrote an op-ed piece in Forbes to “cover her own ass” in the wake of the Grammys, Slick reminded readers that she hasn’t bothered to cover her ass since the day she was born.
-Slick licensed the Starship song to Chick-fil-A because she wanted to make more than a ‘ceremonial gesture’ by simply declining their offer.
+Noting that people might think she wrote an op-ed piece in Forbes to “cover her own a**” in the wake of the Grammys, Slick reminded readers that she hasn’t bothered to cover her a** since the day she was born.
+Slick licensed the Starship song to Chick-fil-A because she wanted to make more than a “ceremonial gesture” by simply declining their offer.
 Grace also hoped that other musicians would follow her lead and lend their voices to help stop bigotry.

 “From the moment I agreed to license the song, I knew I wanted to set an example for other artists.
 I wanted to tell them, ‘Your art will survive and thrive.
 Do not let it be used by companies who support intolerance.
 Don’t be afraid to take a stand.
 You’re an artist; that’s what we do.'”